ninadgawad/BlockChain/README.md

 # Block Chain
  A distributed database or a digital ledger of transactions that is shared among many nodes of a computer network; it stores information electronically in a digital format and best known for their crucial role in cryptocurrency systems.

+One key difference between a typical database and a blockchain is how the data is structured.
+A blockchain collects information together in groups, known as blocks, that hold sets of information.
+Blocks have certain storage capacities and, when filled, are closed and linked to the previously filled block, forming a chain of data known as the blockchain.
+All new information that follows that freshly added block is compiled into a newly formed block that will then also be added to the chain once filled.

 ## Key Points:
 - Distributed ledger technology
 - Immutable records